Frequently Asked Questions

 The State of Texas does not recognize a ‘Legal Separation’.
-If you are thinking about separation instead of divorce you should talk with one of our lawyers to find some other options to protect yourself, your children and your property rights.
+If you are thinking about separation instead of divorce you should talk with divorce lawyer, Jill O’Connell to find some other options to protect yourself, your children and your property rights.

 I have an agreed divorce.
 Do I need a lawyer?

 In Texas, you aren’t required to have a lawyer.
 You can represent yourself.
 But, keep in mind that you may cause yourself harm by representing yourself.
 Experienced Texas divorce lawyer, Jill O’Connell, is trained and works with the Texas Family Code daily.
 There may be issues or questions about child support, property division or child possession that you aren’t aware of that could negatively impact you or your children.
 We offer full divorce and family law consultations, divorce document review and divorce strategy consultations as well as full representation, that you may want to consider.